 The Antler Sydney program started in June this year with 70 people, 25% were women.
 At the end of Phase 1, when Antler makes pre-seed investments, 50% of the companies had a female co-founder.

 To see the evolution of these numbers surpass 40% when looking at the presenters at Demo Day, demonstrates that women in tech leadership roles thrive, and we need to do more to show examples of how others can follow a similar path to success.
 As one of Sydney cohort founders Siobhan said "you don't need to do anything special to help women.
 Just open the door".
 This is what the Antler program does.

 Why is this important?

-Let's keeping giving the women around us opportunities to step up.
+Let's keep giving the women around us opportunities to step up.

-As this is a article to celebrate women I must highlight a few more.
+As this is an article to celebrate women I must highlight a few more.